Kenmore Fridge Not Cooling (Troubleshooting)

 Are you experiencing issues with your Kenmore fridge not cooling properly?

 If so, you’re not alone.
-This is a common problem that many homeowners face, but thankfully, it’s not one that’s impossible to fix.
+This is a common problem that many homeowners face, but thankfully, it’s not impossible to fix.

 There could be several reasons why your Kenmore fridge isn’t cooling properly, and we’ll explore some of the most common ones below.